Muffins | Chocolate Recipes

 You will love these chocolate chestnut muffins which are are dense, moist and have rich dark chocolate flavour.
 They are also packed with pieces of toasted pistachios.

 The intense chocolate flavour comes from the inclusion of both dark chocolate and quality cocoa powder.
 With the addition of chestnut purée and yogurt, these muffins turn out super moist which keeps them fresh longer.
 Pistachios add their specific sweet aroma and some crunchiness when you bite into the muffin.

 Be sure to try these super chocolatey moist muffins enchanced with toasted pistachios.
 You won't need any other recipe!

 Make the batter for chocolate chestnut muffins

 Making these muffins start with sifting flours with baking powder and cocoa into a large bowl.
-Now whisk chestnut purée until it becomes soft and creamy.
-Melt the chocolate and butter together and add chestnut purée and Amaretto to this.
+Now beat chestnut purée until it becomes creamy.
+Melt the chocolate and butter together and add chestnut purée and Amaretto.

 Bake the chocolate chestnut muffins

 Now it's time for baking the muffins.
 Line the muffin tray with 6 tulip-shaped muffin cups.
 This is best done using a cookie scoop, fill the muffin cups 3/4 full.
 Bake muffins in the oven preheated to 220°C (392°F) for 5 minutes, then reduce the temperature to 175°C (347°F) and bake for another 10 minutes.

 The muffins are ready to serve, just leave them for a few minutes in a muffin tray to cool then transfer to wire cooling rack to cool completely, then serve.

 Muffins are best enjoyed the same day they are made, but can be stored in an airtight container at room temperature for up to 2 days or frozen for up to 2 months.
 To freeze muffins, place them in a single layer in an airtight container or freeze on a small baking tray and them move to freezer bags.